rperce/rperce.github.io/resume/index.md

 {% include h3.html title="Education" %}

-I'm currently a third-year student at UT Austin studying for two degrees: a BS in Computer Science in the Turing Scholors honor program and a BS in Mathematics.
-I'm expected to graduate in May 2017, and my current cumulative GPA is 3.16.
+I'm currently a fourth-year student at UT Austin studying for two degrees: a BS in Computer Science in the Turing Scholors honor program and a BS in Mathematics.
+I'm expected to graduate in May 2017, and my current cumulative GPA is 3.17.

-At UT, my Computer Science classes thus far include:
+At UT, my Computer Science classes thus far include (in reverse chronological order):

+- Cryptography
+- Computer Networks
+- Honors Computer Graphics
+- Honors Distributed Systems
+- Competitive Programming
 - Honors Programming Language Theory
 - Honors Machine Learning and Computer Vision
 - Honors Artifical Intelligence